text-processing/prose-rhythm-detector/README.md

 The corresponding author: Ksenia Lagutina, lagutinakv@mail.ru

-## How to start the GUI application and utilities
+## How to start the GUI application for figure detection and utilities for stylometric features computation

 - Install Python 3.7
 - Install the library PySide2 for the GUI application